moizalicious/ballerina-pmml/README.md

 The Predictive Model Markup Language (PMML) is an XML-based language which provides a way for applications to define statistical and data mining models and to share models between PMML compliant applications.

 This API does not fully support all features of PMML nor all versions.
-The API is only supports PMML version 4.2 and the only PMML files that can be used are the ones that have one of the following types of machine learning models:
+The API only supports PMML version 4.2 and the only PMML files that can be used are the ones that contain one of the following machine learning model types:
 * Linear Regression
 * Polynomial Regression
 * Logistic Regression
 * Classification

-*All of the above machine learning models can be defined by the `<RegressionModel>` element in PMML.*
+*All of the above machine learning models are defined by the `<RegressionModel>` element in PMML.*

 ## Downloading The API
 To download the API you can either clone the repository to your local machine by typing the following git command,